 Earth Science > >

-Dropsondes, also known as dropwindsondes, are in situ instruments designed to be released from aircraft.
-They are equipped with Global Positioning System (GPS) receivers and sensors to collect profile measurements of pressure, temperature, humidity, wind speed, and wind direction.
-Dropsondes are important during field investigations because they enable researchers to collect vertical profiles in remote locations and during severe weather conditions.
+Dropsondes, also known as dropwindsondes, are in situ instruments released from aircraft.
+They are equipped with Global Positioning System (GPS) receivers and sensors that collect vertical profiles of pressure, temperature, humidity, wind speed, and wind direction.
+Dropsondes are important during field investigations because they enable researchers to collect vertical profiles in remote locations and during severe weather.
 Typically, dropsondes have a vertical resolution of 5 meters and provide wind speed and direction measurements every 0.25 seconds, while temperature, pressure, and humidity are recorded every 0.5 seconds.

-Radiosondes are a balloon-borne instrument package used to collect profile measurements of pressure, temperature, humidity, and winds.
-These sensors are connected to a radio transmitter that sends the measurements to a ground receiver typically operating in the 400-406 MHz range.
-They typically provide measurements at 1-6 seconds, depending on the type and manufacturer of the radiosonde.
-Radiosondes are used for weather forecasting, ground truth satellite data, atmospheric research, and input for weather prediction models.
+Radiosondes are balloon-borne instrument packages that collect profiles of pressure, temperature, humidity, and wind.
+These sensors are connected to a radio transmitter that sends the measurements to a ground receiver, typically operating in the 400-406 MHz range.
+They typically provide measurements every 1-6 seconds, depending on the radiosonde type and manufacturer.
+Radiosondes are used for weather forecasting, ground-truthing satellite data, atmospheric research, and as input for weather prediction models.

 Earth Science > Atmosphere > Atmospheric Water Vapor > Water Vapor Profiles